List of Starship members

 In early 1992, Thomas reformed the band under the name "Mickey Thomas' Starship" (later "Starship featuring Mickey Thomas"), with a lineup also including guitarist Jeff Tamelier, bassist Bobby Vega, drummer T. Moran, keyboardist John Lee Sanders, saxophonist Bill Slais, trumpeter Max Haskett and former touring vocalist Melisa Kary.
 The following year, Vega was replaced by the returning Bloomfield.
 In 1995, Darrell Verdusco replaced Moran on drums.
 Sanders, Slais and Haskett also left in 1995, with Phil Bennett taking over on keyboards.
 Tamelier was replaced by Erik Torjesen in 1996, who performed with the group until 2000 when he was diagnosed with cancer (he died the following March).
 John Garnache replaced Bloomfield on bass in 1997.
 Torjesen was replaced by Mark Abrahamian in 2000, while Jeff Adams replaced Garnache the same year.
 Stephanie Calvert joined in 2006.
 Abrahamian died on September 2, 2012, after suffering a heart attack after a show.
 He was replaced the following month by Winger guitarist John Roth.
 In September 2021, vocalist Cian Coey replaced Calvert.
 In November 2024, Chelsee Foster replaced Coey on vocals.
+In April 2026, August Zadra replaced John Roth as guitarist.